-Similarly, Antognini et al. \cite{antognini2019learning} proposed a GCN based model named \textsl{SemSentSum} which constructs a graph based on the sentence relations.
-Different from \cite{yasunaga2017graph}, this work leverages the external universal embeddings, which are pre-trained on the unrelated corpus, to construct a sentence semantic relation graph.
-Additionally, an edge removal method has been applied to deal with the sparse graph problems emphasizing high sentence similarity.
-If the weight of the edge is lower than the threshold then remove this edge.
-This sentence relation graph and sentence embeddings are fed into a GCN \cite{kipf2017semi} to generate saliency estimation for extractive summaries.
+Similarly, Antognini et al. \cite{antognini2019learning} proposed a GCN based model named \textsl{SemSentSum} that constructs a graph based on sentence relations.
+In contrast to Yasunage et al. \cite{yasunaga2017graph}, this work leverages external universal embeddings, pre-trained on the unrelated corpus, to construct a sentence semantic relation graph.
+Additionally, an edge removal method has been applied to deal with the sparse graph problems emphasizing high sentence similarities; if the weight of the edge is lower than a given threshold, the edge is removed.
+The sentence relation graph and sentence embeddings are fed into a GCN \cite{kipf2017semi} to generate saliency estimation for extractive summaries.

 Yasunage et al. \cite{yasunaga2019scisummnet} also designed a GCN based model for summarizing scientific papers.
-The proposed \textsl{ScisummNet} model not only employs the abstract of source scientific paper but also employs the text spans from the papers that cite the original paper.
+The proposed \textsl{ScisummNet} model uses not only the abstract of source scientific papers but also the relevant text from papers that cite the original source.
 The total number of citations is also incorporated in the model as an authority feature.
-Cosine similarity graph is applied to form the sentence relation graph.
-Then, graph convolution networks are adopted to predict sentence salience estimation from the sentence relation graph, the authority scores and the sentence embeddings.
+A cosine similarity graph is applied to form the sentence relation graph, and GCNs are adopted to predict the sentence salience estimation from the sentence relation graph, authority scores and sentence embeddings.